istio/istio.io/content/docs/concepts/traffic-management/index.md

 This feature is currently experimental.
 To enabled it, set the `PILOT_ENABLE_LOCALITY_LOAD_BALANCING` environment variable in all Pilot instances.
 {{< /warning >}}

+A locality defines a geographic location within your mesh using the following triplet:

+- Region
+- Zone
+- Sub-zone

-A locality is a triplet of region, zone and sub-zone defining a geographic location within your mesh, typically a data center.
-Istio uses this information to prioritize load balancing pools in order to control where (geographically) requests are sent.
+The geographic location typically represents a data center.
+Istio uses this information to prioritize load balancing pools to control the geographic location where requests are sent.

 Currently, the service discovery platform populates the locality automatically.
 In Kubernetes, a pod's locality is determined via the [well-known labels for region and zone](https://kubernetes.io/docs/reference/kubernetes-api/labels-annotations-taints/#failure-domain-beta-kubernetes-io-region) on the node it is deployed.
 The sub-zone concept doesn't exist in Kubernetes.
 As a result, you don't need to configure the sub-zone.

 ### Locality-Prioritized Load Balancing